WHAT'S ALL THIS THEN?

 In each episode, our host, Sharon Handy, calmly and quietly reads from an old, public-domain book—everything from history to science, philosophy, and oddities like those “terms and conditions” that everyone agrees to, but nobody actually reads.
 Why?
 They're boring!
 Binaural soundscapes create a quiet background to the flow of words.

 The result?
 A zone of relaxation that gives a busy mind a focal point, allowing the body to rest.
-Based on listener reactions, and more than half a million downloads, this podcast is perfectly boring in all the best ways!
+Based on listener reactions, and millions of downloads, this podcast is perfectly boring in all the best ways!

 WHO'S THAT TALKING?

 Boring Books for Bedtime is (currently) a one-woman show, hosted and produced by Sharon Handy.
 She previously created and co-hosted the popular Great British Bake Off review podcast, Gin and Cake.

 In Sharon’s non-podcasting life, she has spent 30 years as a creative content developer and writer in the weird world of science centers and children’s museums.
 She also spearheads new interactive media for informal education, creating games and multilayered explorations of everything from galleons to garbage gas energy.

 Boring Books for Bedtime is just one more way for her to indulge a bottomless passion for learning cool stuff, and sharing it with people who never knew they needed it.